sonic-net/DASH/test/docs/dash-saichallenger-testbed.md

 * sai-redis - The device is configured by modifying/creating the entries in SONiC's redis ASIC DB, using a CRUD-style RPC bound tightly to SONiC redis schema.
 SAI Challenger automatically translates abstract config data records into sai-redis CRUD operations.
 This approach requires building and installing suitable SONiC daemons/containers (redis, syncd, etc.) on the DUT.
 * sai-thrift - The device is configured by calling the DUT's SAI API layer using a Thrift RPC.
 The DUT requires a Thrift server expecially built for this purpose.
 This is a more direct DUT dataplane config interface and is NOS-agnostic.
 # Dataplane (Test Traffic Generation)
-Testing networing DUTs consists of configuring a device and sending and receiving packets via its virtual or physical traffic ports.
+Testing networking DUTs consists of configuring a device and sending and receiving packets via its virtual or physical traffic ports.
 SAI Challenger supports both the legacy PTF dataplane (based on the CPU-driven [Scapy](https://scapy.net) package) and the newer [Open Traffic Generator](https://github.com/open-traffic-generator)-based approach which allows SW or HW-based traffic-generator usage, using a single [snappi](https://github.com/open-traffic-generator/snappi) API, regardless of the underlying taffic-generator platform.

 The choice of platforms is dictated by a setup JSON file.
 The same Pytest script can be called and passed the appropriate setup file (via the `--setup` option) to perform tests using a SW traffic generator such as [ixia-c](https://github.com/open-traffic-generator/ixia-c), or a commercial, hardware-based traffic generator, as long as it supports the [Open Traffic Generator](https://github.com/open-traffic-generator) specification.